 Injunction: This is when a court orders someone to do or to refrain from doing something.

-Judgment: A judgment in a case is the final decision or opinion on who wins or loses.
+Judgment: A judgment in a case is the final decision, order, or opinion by the court on who wins or loses.

 Jury: A group of citizens who determine the verdict after a trial.

 Jury Nullification: The controversial idea that a juror ultimately can ignore the law and decide how they want a case to be resolved based on what they think is right.

 Legislation: Laws passed by an elected body of legislators, including Congress, and state legislatures.
 See our Guide to Legal Basics.

 Liability: When a person is held liable, this means they are being held to account for their actions (or inaction).
 For example, if you injure another person (whether intentionally or not), you could be held liable for the injury.
 You would then be liable to pay money damages to the person harmed.